tecnico-distsys/naming/README.md

 The UDDI-Naming library provides a JAX-R wrapper that emulates JNDI Naming interface with _bind_ and _lookup_ operations.

+The ZK-Naming library provides a ZooKeeper client wrapper that also emulates _bind_ and _lookup_.

 ## Getting Started